AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/syncing-fields-for-crm-integration.md

 **Step 6:** Perform the initial sync

 * Ensure that all fields you would like to sync with Marketo Engage have the appropriate privileges in your CRM as defined by the Data Dictionary.
-* Ensure that all fields you would  ***not*** like to sync with Marketo Engage are [hidden from the Marketo Sync Profile](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/hide-a-salesforce-field-from-the-marketo-sync){target="_blank"}.
+* Ensure that all fields you would  **not** like to sync with Marketo Engage are [hidden from the Marketo Sync Profile](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/hide-a-salesforce-field-from-the-marketo-sync){target="_blank"}.
 It is much easier to add new fields to the sync later than it is to remove fields that were unintentionally synced.
 * Are you connecting your CRM with the Sync Filter field?
-If you sync to Salesforce, contact Adobe Customer Support to ensure the filter functionality is turned on before starting your initial sync.
+If you sync to Salesforce, contact Adobe Customer Support to ensure that the filter functionality is turned on before starting your initial sync.

 **Step 7:** Review the Field Management section in Marketo Engage